Color theory: Primary colors

-Color theory asserts three pure primary colors that can be used to mix all possible colors.
-These are sometimes considered as red, yellow and blue (RYB) or as red, green and blue (RGB).
+Traditional color theories asserted that the three pure primary colors could not be created through mixing, but could be used to mix all possible colors.
+These are sometimes considered inaccurately as red, yellow and blue (RYB) for subtractive colors; or as red, green and blue (RGB) for additive colors.
 Ostensibly, any failure of specific paints or inks to match this ideal performance is due to the impurity or imperfection of the colorants.
 In contrast, modern color science does not recognize universal primary colors (no finite combination of colors can produce all other colors) and only uses primary colors to define a given color space.
 Any three primary colors can mix only a limited range of colors, called a gamut, which is always smaller (contains fewer colors) than the full range of colors humans can perceive.
-Primary colors also can't be made from other colors as they are inherently pure and distinct.
+Traditional theory also held that primary colors also can't be made from other colors as they were considered inherently pure and distinct.
+Cyan, magenta and yellow as used in printing, are more accurate subtractive primary colors than RYB.

+Secondary colors

+Mixing two primary colors together will result in a secondary color.
+For primary colors red, yellow and blue, the secondary colors are orange, green, and purple.
+On the color wheel these sit between the primary colors used to create them.